raspberrypilearning/butterfly-garden/en/step_6.md

 Change the size of some of the butterflies so that some of them appear far away.

-Get creative and decorate your own butterfly costume with the paint tool.
+Get creative and decorate your own butterfly costume with the tools in the Paint editor.

 --- collapse ---
 ---